6 ways to dramatically improve your Facebook targeting using Google Analytics

 Click ‘Audience’, then ‘Mobile’, and then ‘Overview’ to get a sense of how mobile and desktop stack up against each other:

 As you can see above, mobile performs drastically worse than desktop when it comes to revenue.

-In the bigger picture you’ll probably want to look at ways of optimising your website for higher conversions on mobile though.
+In the bigger picture you’ll probably want to look at ways of optimizing your website for higher conversions on mobile though.

-If you’ve ever set up a Facebook conversions campaign you’ll have noticed the option to optimise for conversions within the following windows:
+If you’ve ever set up a Facebook conversions campaign you’ll have noticed the option to optimize for conversions within the following windows: